Why Choose USF

 Admission requirements for the graduate program are the following (USF course equivalents are in parentheses):

-Those who have not fulfilled each of the above requirements will be considered for conditional admission.
+Those who have not fulfilled all of the above requirements will still be considered for admission.

 Required Application Items